London SadFest is a unique film festival that celebrates and explores the world of sad films.

 Guest speaker: Marcia Harris

-The following performers and speakers have already confirmed for the live performance and spoken word track in the bar area of the cinema:
+The following performers and speakers have been confirmed for the live performance and spoken word track in the bar area upstairs in the cinema:

-Talks: "The Tyranny of Happiness and the Medicalisation of Misery", Dr Angela Byrne; "Mad, Bad, Sad and Dangerous", Raza Griffiths.
+Talks: "The Tyranny of Happiness and the Medicalisation of Misery", Dr Angela Byrne; "I Am Verb, Not A Noun: Rebelling Against A Label", Raza Griffiths.

-DJ Evil Elvis will be playing sad old songs from the 50s on his dancette record player.
+DJ Tear Drop and DJ Evil Elvis will be playing sad songs on a dancette record player.

 Times for the live performances in the bar area will be provided nearer the date.